KingSolomon1954/cpp-bootstrap/docs/src/licenses/opensource.rst

 https://pocoproject.org/

-The Poco C++ Libraries are powerful cross-platform C++ libraries for building network- and internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.
+The Poco C++ Libraries are powerful cross-platform C++ libraries for building network- and Internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.

 gRPC